tc-functors/docs/docs-src/getting-started.md

 Now that we have installed `tc` and understood the features in abstract, let's try to walk through a basic tutorial of creating an ETL (Enhance-Transform-Load) flow using serverless entities.

+In this tutorial, we will attempt to learn about the core concepts in tc.

 ## 1. Bootstrap permissions

 Let's create some base IAM roles and policies. `tc` maps environments to AWS profiles.
 There can be several sandboxes per environment/account.
 For the sake of this example, let's say we have a profile called `dev`.
 This dev profile/account can have several dev sandboxes.